petsc/petsc/doc/docs/manual/dmplex.rst

 - `Mmg/ParMmg <https://www.mmgtools.org/>`__.

-Mmg is a serial package, whereas ParMmg is the MPI parallel version.
+Mmg is a serial package, whereas ParMmg is the MPI version.
-Note that surface meshing is not currently supported and that ParMmg is only in 3D.
-Mmg and Pragmatic can be used for both 2D and 3D problems.
+Note that surface meshing is not currently supported and that ParMmg works only in three dimensions.
+Mmg can be used for both two and three dimensional problems.
 Pragmatic, Mmg and ParMmg may be specified by the command line arguments

 .. code-block::